uc-cdis/docs-gen3/docs/gen3-resources/tools/gen3-sdk.md

 #### `Gen3Submission.export_node`

-All structured metadata stored under one node of a project can be exported as a tsv file with the function `export_node`.
+All structured metadata stored under one node of a project in the graph Postgres database can be exported as a tsv file with the function `export_node`.
 The following commands:

 ```python
 from gen3.submission import Gen3Submission